Last Updated on

 The volume tells you how many people are searching for the phrase per month.

 The higher the volume means there will be more competition for that specific phrase.
-It will be more difficult for you to rank higher in Google’s rankings.
+It will be more difficult for you to rank higher on Google’s first page.
 If you do not rank high you will not see the traffic.

 Instead, if you focus on the lower volume first, it will be easier for you to rank higher for that phrase.
 You will be guaranteed to see some traffic from those phrases as long as you write quality content supporting your keyword phrase.
 It might not be as much as you hope for but after a few target phrases, the numbers will start to add up.